Common Questions about BYU CAPS Internship

 No!
 While the students at BYU are typically religious, there is a large range in their religious/spiritual identity.
 Accordingly, spirituality or religion can be brought up by the client in therapy, however, members at BYU-CAPS steer clear of pastoral or Christian counseling.

-What are BYU's policy on the recreational and medical use of marijuana?
+What is BYU's policy on the recreational and medical use of marijuana?

 These policies are in accordance with the BYU Honor Code which states that BYU employees are expected to, "abstain from alcoholic beverages, tobacco, tea, coffee, vaping, marijuana, and other substance abuse."